Pylons/hypatia/docs/index.rst

 Hypatia
 =======

 :mod:`hypatia` is a Python indexing and searching framework.
+It works on Python 2.6+ and Python 3.2+.

 Narrative documentation
 -----------------------